danielhrisca/asammdf/documentation/mdf3.rst

 * channels : list of Channel objects with the same order as found in the mdf file
 * channel_conversions : list of ChannelConversion objects in 1-to-1 relation with the channel list
 * channel_sources : list of SourceInformation objects in 1-to-1 relation with the channels list
+* chanel_dependencies : list of ChannelDependency objects in a 1-to-1 relation with the channel list
 * data_block : DataBlock object
 * texts : dictionay containing TextBlock objects used throughout the mdf